molgenis/molgenis.org/public/documentation/guide-explore.md

 7. The new view will be: ![View entity report custom](/res/images/reports/custom-entityreport-view.png?raw=true, "Entity view")

 ###### Add an instances view tab
-1. Go to the data explorer select the "cities" entity via the th entity select dropdown.
+1. Go to the data explorer and select the "cities" entity through the entity select dropdown.
 2. Let's upload our own template.
 	a.
 Go to the data explorer and select the FreemarkerTemplate entity.
 	b.
 Click on the ![add](/res/images/add.png?raw=true, "add") button.
 In the modal you fill in: